 Things You'll Need

-Lay the open hinge on a flat surface.
-Measure the distance from one side of the hinge, across the hinge, to the other side of the hinge with a tape measure to determine the hinge width.
-The ordering width of a replacement hinge refers to the total open width of the hinge.
+Fully open the hinge on a flat surface.
+Stretch the tape measure from one side of the hinge across the center to the other side of the hinge.
+This is the width of the hinge.